I often get emails from people who've seen my train drawings, asking for advice on how to go about sketching strangers in public.

 Remember: the first sketch is the hardest, so screw up your courage and just make a start.
 You will get better too, honest!
 If you still feel too self conscious, why not get together with friends and do a sketchcrawl?

-I am currently working on a book about sketching people, where I will of course be able to go into a lot more depth on all the above, and much much more.
+I am currently working on a book about sketching people, where I go into a lot more depth on all the above, and much much more.
 It is due to be published in October 2015.
 You can follow my progress using the Sketching People label.